 5. The Rain

-The use of a fish-eye lens throughout the video is of course characteristic of the era, however Elliot had something new to share.
+The use of a fish-eye lens throughout the video is of course characteristic of the era, however Elliott had something new to share.
 The video includes a display of her expansive fashion, hair and makeup styles, as well as her signature choreography.
-The Rain video also sees Elliot dancing in an inflated garbage bag, establishing her rebellious attitude towards beauty standards in the music industry.
+The Rain video also sees Elliott dancing in an inflated garbage bag, establishing her rebellious attitude towards beauty standards in the music industry.

 4. Where They From (WTF)